Conditional operators for various data types

 Consider the following points when you use operators on strings:

-• Use operators marked with * with caution as they can slow down the performance of the segmentation query.
+• Use operators marked with * with caution, as they can slow down the performance of the segmentation query.

 • The “is empty” operator matches both nil/null and empty values.